cdt-data-science/cluster-scripts/experiments/examples/simple/README.md

     results over at the end of the job
 1. where is the output data?
-    * Well, the output for individual runs is contained on the scratch disk of the node, but the almalgamated outputs are sent back to the DFS.
+    * Well, the output for individual runs is contained on the scratch disk of the node, but the amalgamated outputs are sent back to the DFS.
 The last part of `slurm_arrayjob.sh` moves the data back to the DFS.
 1. what happens to the output data if you do a second run of the experiment?
     * The scratch disk of each node will now have two files inside.
 However,